 Personification is most appropriately used in descriptive or narrative writing.
 Personification is often employed in poetry, as well as more lyrical fiction and nonfiction.
 It’s fairly rare to use personification in an essay or report, although the use of figurative language can be a nice way to catch the reader’s attention.
 It’s important to keep in mind that personification can be much more than a way to add some decorative touches to your writing.
 When used properly, personification can invite more emotion, humor, and truth into a piece of writing.
 By giving human qualities to something we don’t expect to be human, you allow your readers to make surprising connections and allow them to see the world a bit differently.

 In other words, use personification when it seems that personification fits naturally and will create a strong impact in the mind of your reader.
 Should you compare a fire hydrant to a short, red-faced man?
 It all depends on your intent.
 The image could be rather humorous, so this personification would fit well in a funny piece, but sound strange in a piece of writing designed to be more serious.
 When using personification, you must not only find the right characteristics to apply, but also the right tone of voice.

 For additional personification definition help, including personification examples from works of literature, please visit our Personification Examples resource.

-Check out our Free, Printable Personification Worksheets too!
+Check out our Free, Printable Personification Worksheets for more practice opportunities!